FIX94/Nintendont/docs/switch-pro-bluetooth.md

 The pairing test build performs one Bluetooth inquiry when the in-game kernel starts.
-Keep a Wii Remote awake during the test: its four player LEDs are used as a cumulative diagnostic display.
+Keep a Wii Remote awake during the test: its four player LEDs are used as a diagnostic display.
 This deliberately overrides the Wii Remote's normal player LED while the diagnostic is active.

 | Visible Wii Remote LEDs | Phase | What the code has observed |
 | --- | --- | --- |